sui-foundation/sips/sips/bech32-temp.md

 ## Backwards Compatibility

-This change is **NOT** backward compatible.
-The legacy Hex encoded private keys can no longer be imported and exported for Sui Wallet and Sui CLI keystore after this change.
+This change is currently backward compatible for importing private key.
+Users can still import Hex encoded private keys as well as Bech32 encoded private keys.
+Sui Wallet currently only supports export Bech32 encoded private keys.

-To use the latest Sui Wallet and CLI keystore, a user must first make sure the Hex encoding 32-byte is indeed a private key (instead of a Sui address or anything else), then use the CLI tool to convert to Bech32 encoding.
-Alternatively, export the private key with the latest Sui binary (version >= x.x.x TODO) or with the Sui Wallet (version >= x.x.x TODO) starting with "suiprivkey".
+Starting March 1, 2024, newer versions of Sui Wallet will stop supporting Hex encoding private key import and only allow Bech32 encoding to be imported.
+We advise all wallets in Sui ecosystem to adopt similar migration plan to deprecate Hex encoding export immediately, and deprecate Hex encoding import gradually.

+## Utilities

-To convert a private key with CLI:
+To convert a private key from Hex to Bech32 with CLI:

 ```bash
 sui keytool convert 0x1b87a727f58830d9ba2bfe6ecdc8fb49aa96fa2a2bbe175e128bfee13f6895ff